 Risks to Consider When Feeding Cabbage to Guinea Pigs

-Knowing what to feed your piggy is important.
-And that’s why you must know the benefits and risks of feeding cabbage to your cavy.
-Some foods can have dangerous side effects when consumed in excess.
+Knowing what to feed your guinea pig is important and that’s why you must know the benefits and risks of feeding cabbage to your cute pet.
+Some foods can have a dangerous side effects when consumed in excess.

-Cabbage has a high level of Vitamin K, that helps blood to clot.
-When fed with a heavy ration, your cavy’s blood can begin to congeal.
-This can eventually kill them too.
+- Cabbage has a high level of vitamin K that helps the blood to clot.
+When fed with a heavy ration your guinea pig’s blood can begin to congeal.
+This can eventually cause heavy problems.
 So serve them an appropriate ration.

-Also, the sulfur content can cause them digestive problems.
-Guinea pigs cannot pass gas.
-So, feeding them too much of cabbage can lead to bloating.
+- Also, the sulfur content in the cabbage can cause them digestive problems.
+Guinea pigs cannot pass gas, so feeding them too much of cabbage can lead to bloating.
 It is best that you feed them cabbage twice weekly.
-There are no risks of the side effects then and they will still be able to gain enough nutrients from the cabbage.
+With this there are no risks of the side effects then and they will still be able to gain enough nutrients from the cabbage.